-A tapeworm is a parasite; a long worm that attaches itself to your dog or cat’s intestines using a system of suckers or muscular grooves.
-A tapeworm is long and flat and its body consists of multiple segments, each with its own reproductive capabilities.
-Once in the animal’s intestine, they can reach four to six inches in length once in the intestine and each tapeworm can have up to ninety segments.
+A tapeworm is a parasite that attaches itself to your dog’s or cat’s intestines using a system of suckers or muscular grooves.
+Tapeworms are long and flat with a body that consists of multiple segments, each with its own reproductive capabilities.
+Once in the animal’s intestine, they can reach four to six inches in length.

-The tapeworm isn’t very dangerous for dogs and cats like other worms such as the round worm, the hookworm and whip worm.
+Tapeworms aren’t as dangerous for dogs and cats as other worms such as the round worm, the hookworm and whip worm.
 They are known as the smart parasite because they don’t cause a great deal of damage to their host.

 It’s difficult for humans to become infected with Dipylidium caninum as an infected flea must be swallowed by the host.
 Some cases, however, have been known to occur in children.

 - Degrees of weight loss can be experienced by both cats and dogs, if there are significant numbers of tapeworms in the digestive system.

-Sometimes a tapeworm will detach from the intestines and move to the stomach.
+- Sometimes a tapeworm will detach from the host’s intestines and move into the stomach.
 If this occurs, the dog or cat will vomit a long flat worm several centimetres in length.

-In some cases your vet will take a smear sample and observe it under a microscope, this will help them to determine the type of worm infestation.
+In some cases your vet will take a smear sample and observe it under a microscope, in order to determine the type of worm infestation.

-Luckily, one the diagnosis has been made the rest is easy.
+Luckily, once the diagnosis has been made, treatment is generally simple and straightforward.
 Modern deworming medications will completely remove tapeworm infestations with a simple tablet or injection and are largely free of side effects.

 These medications dissolve the tapeworm in your pet’s digestive system, so you won’t be seeing anything passed through their faeces.